Luis Robert Preview, Player Props: White Sox vs. Orioles

-Luis Robert -- .211 average over his past 10 games -- will be in action for the Chicago White Sox against the Baltimore Orioles, with Dean Kremer on the mound, on August 29 at 7:05 PM ET.
+The Chicago White Sox and Luis Robert (.500 slugging percentage over his past 10 games, including two homers), battle starter Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Wednesday at 1:05 PM ET.

-He had two hits (going 2-for-3 with a double) in his most recent game against the Orioles.
+He strung together two hits (going 2-for-4) in his last appearance against the Orioles.

 Luis Robert Game Info & Props vs. the Orioles